HaidzeJ/2D-Platformer/Assets/Scripts/Documentation/EchoPulseGuide.md

    - Use context menu "Set Closed Position"
    - Move to open location, use "Set Open Position"
 4. Configure behavior:
-   - `canToggle`: true for doors that open/close on each pulse
+   - `echoMode`: Toggle for doors that open/close on each pulse
    - `staysOpenPermanently`: true for progression doors

 #### 3. Echo Current Switchers (Environmental Puzzles)